Navilongo/COVID-correlations-in-Los-Angeles-Analysis/README.md

 # UCSD Data Visualization Project 1 - COVID in Los Angeles

 The following project of data analysis was compiled between:
-Spencer Broberg
+Spencer Broberg,
-Everardo Maya
+Everardo Maya,
-Ivan Montelongo
+Ivan Montelongo,
-Sam Van de Velde
+Sam Van de Velde,

 Our project will utlize the data from a variety of sources like the LA Times, the EPA and other sources to calculate the COVID infection rates within the Los Angeles greater area.
 The team will use housing data, air quality, travel and people's compliance in social distancing to confirm